Mr-Leprichaun/ci-google-analytics-measurement-protocol/README.md

 Usage:
 1. Load the library
-  a. in system/config/autoload.php, add "'google_analytics'" to the $autoload['libraries'] array, or
-  b. in the file that you'd like to use this class, add "$this->load->library('google_analytics');"
+..a. in system/config/autoload.php, add "'google_analytics'" to the $autoload['libraries'] array, or ..b. in the file that you'd like to use this class, add "$this->load->library('google_analytics');"
-2. Call the function to either send an 'event' or a 'pageview' to Google Analytics
+2. Call the function to either send an 'event' or a 'pageview' to Google Analytics ..a.
-  a.
 For an event:
     "$this->google_analytics->send_google_analytics_event('UA-XXXXXXXX-X', '{CATEGORY}', '{ACTION}', '[{LABEL}]', '[{VALUE}]');"
     i.
 LABEL and VALUE are optional
-  b.
+..b.
 For a pageview:
     "$this->google_analytics->send_google_analytics_pageview('UA-XXXXXXXX-X', '{HOST}', '{PATH}', '{TITLE}');"
     i.
 All parameters are required